 Psychiatric & Mental Health Technician

 Psychiatric and mental health technicians are vital players in mental health treatment.
 Rather than seeing patients in a clinic, psychiatric technicians work with patients in various settings.
-Remember that while these titles are used interchangeably, a psychiatric technician is used more often and is the job for which the most certifications and degree programs are offered.
+While these titles are used interchangeably, a psychiatric technician is used more often and is the job for which the most certifications and degree programs are offered.

 The job outlook for mental health technicians is better than average and slated for growth.
-According to the Bureau of Labor Statistics (BLS 2021), the need for psychiatric technicians will grow by 11 percent from 2020 to 2030, which is faster than the national average (8 percent).
-This means an estimated 15,800 new positions will be needed in the same decade.
+According to the Bureau of Labor Statistics (BLS 2024), the need for psychiatric technicians will grow 9 percent from 2022 to 2032, faster than the national average (3 percent).
+This means an estimated 12,000 new positions will be needed in the same decade.

 A psychiatric technician works closely with mental health treatment teams to improve patient outcomes.
 The daily tasks of a psychiatric technician vary widely depending on the clinical setting.
 Some technicians may spend most of their time helping severely disabled patients with essential living functions, including feeding, dressing, and bathing.
 Psychiatric technicians with more training may have more clinically focused tasks such as interviewing new patients, monitoring patient progress, and helping to determine treatment plans alongside other mental health professionals.